Grimstad Bible School

-Grimstad Bible School (also known as Bibelskolen i Grimstad or BiG) is located in Grimstad, Norway and is owned by Normisjon.
+Grimstad Bible School (also known as Bibelskolen i Grimstad or BiG) is located in Grimstad, Norway, and is owned by Normisjon.
 The school was founded by Det norske lutherske Indremisjonsforbundet (the Norwegian Lutheran Inner Mission Association).
-The Bible School is marketed with the slogan "A year to clarify and prepare" and it has a curriculum that supports its vision, focusing on Bible studies, personal growth and contemporary challenges.
+The Bible School is marketed with the slogan "A year to clarify and prepare" and it has a curriculum focusing on Bible studies, personal growth and contemporary challenges.

-The school has room for about 85 students in addition to second-year students.
+The school has room for about 100 students in addition to second-year students.

 Courses of study

-As a student at BiG you can choose from five courses of study: Music, Leadership, Growth, Sports & Outdoors, and World Wide Walk.
+Student at BiG can choose from five courses of study: Music, Veritas, Growth, Sports & Outdoors, and World Wide Walk.
 Course-specific classes make up about half of a regular school week; the other half is composed of courses related to Bible study.
 In addition to regular teaching, a student at BiG will take part in several trips.
 Some of these are common, and some are course-specific.
 E.g. after the first month at school, all students travel to Israel.